 In order to support students' career development, university staff members should be equipped accordingly.
 Therefore, a Guidebook for Internationalisation in Career Guidance will be developed.

-A self-learning digital tool will be developed to help students assess their competences and provide them with tools to improve them.
+A digital tool will be developed to help students assess their competences and provide them with tools to improve them.

 The training for staff members will build the capacity of universities to support students in their career planning, while the outreach activities will focus on student support on the ground.